Download and print pre-operative instructions for Rhinoplasty.

 Teenage Rhinoplasty Virginia

 The youngest age for rhinoplasty is usually 16.
-Some surgeons will not perform rhinoplasty on anyone younger than 18 so that the patient can sign the surgery consents as an adult.
-This approach is not fair to younger patients especially since the typical age for otoplasty (ear pinning) is around 4 to 6 years of age.
+Some surgeons will not perform rhinoplasty on anyone younger than 18 so that the patient can sign the surgery consent as an adult.
+This approach is not fair to younger patients, especially since the typical age for otoplasty (ear pinning) is around 4 to 6 years.
 What is more important than legal age is mental and physical age.
-Occasionally on rare instances, a rhinoplasty surgeon will consider performing a nose job on a teenager as young as 14 if the patient has essentially completed their physical growth.
+In rare instances, a rhinoplasty surgeon will consider performing a nose job on a teenager as young as 14 if the patient has essentially completed their physical growth.

 About The Naderi Center for Plastic Surgery and Dermatology